Activities of Daily Living (ADL)

 Guardian ad litem

-Person appointed by the court to represent the rights of minors
+Person appointed by a court to represent the best interests of a child.

 Head Start